Drewpeifer/demo/spacetrade/readme.md

 ### Backend
-All the data is stored in JavaScript objects, and Vue translates it to the frontend via `scripts.js`.
-Most of the objects are heavily commented and easily editable, so you can add starports to the map, add goods to the marketplaces, or modify config variables.
+All the data is stored in JavaScript objects, and Vue translates it to the frontend via `app.js`.
+Most of the objects are heavily commented and easily editable (in `objects.js`), so you can add starports to the map, add goods to the marketplaces, or modify config variables.

 You can also un-comment the debug script in `scripts.js`, which will enable